jeremytammik/tbc/a/1982_builder_loader.md

 ####<a name="5"></a> How to Filter for Subsets of Elements

-Some very basic hints on generic filtering casme up in this question:
+Some very basic hints on generic filtering came up in this question:

 **Question:** ... on the parsed element structure of the Revit model; you could think of it as the model tree in Navisworks.
 Users want to access the parsed structured data and graphic elements of the BIM, select objects by filtering Revit views, grids, family categories or MEP systems, and then create assemblies after selecting elements for documentation.